 Lexus GS Overview

-The GS competes well with other luxury sports sedans, delivering a balanced combination of ride, handling, quietness, and roominess.
-Its strong 306-hp, 3.5-liter V6 returned 21-mpg overall in our tests.
+The GS competes well with other luxury sports sedans.
+It is engaging to drive, with good handling and a taut, supple ride, yet the cabin is quiet and roomy.
+Its strong 3.5-liter V6 returned 21-mpg overall in our tests.
 A 338-hp hybrid version with CVT is also available.
-Interior space is on a par with the class, and the cabin has the requisite luxury trim and materials throughout.
-A fussy, distracting mouselike controller is used to work the navigation system and audio controls.
-The car is engaging to drive, with good handling and a taut yet supple ride.
-A performance GS F joins the line with a 467-hp V8.
+Interior space is on a par with the class, and the cabin has the requisite luxury trim and materials A fussy, distracting mouselike controller is used to work the infotainment system.
+A performance GS F, with a 467-hp V8, is available.
+The rear-drive GS 200t joins the line for 2016 with a 241-hp turbo four-cylinder.
+A blind-spot monitor with rear cross-traffic alert is standard for 2016.
 Reliability has been well above average.

 A subscription to ConsumerReports.org includes Consumer Reports road test reports (based on over 50 different tests).